Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 \subsection{Variable Importance}

 What is the structure of the SDF factor?
-As a first step in Figure \ref{fig:corr} we calculate the correlation between different factors implied by different methods.
-It is apparent that the factors for each model are different.
-Our GAN factor has the highest correlation with the elastic net factor, i.e. with the factor based on the same model but restricted to a linear form.
-The GAN factor has only a correlation of 8\% with the market factor.
-Surprisingly the FFN factor has a high correlation of over 70\% with the market factor.

-As a second step we compare the GAN factor with the Fama-French 5 factor model.
+As a first step in Table \ref{tab:corr} we compare the GAN factor with the Fama-French 5 factor model.
 None of the five factors has a high correlation with our factor with the profitability factor having the highest correlation with 17\%.
+The market factor has only a correlation of 10\%.
 Next, we run a time series regression to explain the GAN factor portfolio with the Fama-French 5 factors.
-Only the market and profitability factors are significant.
+Only the profitability factor is significant.
 The strongly significant pricing error indicates that these factors fail to capture the pricing information in our SDF portfolio.

 We rank the importance of firm-specific and macroeconomic variables for the pricing kernel based on the sensitivity of the SDF weight $\omega$ with respect to these variables.
 Our sensitivity analysis is similar to \cite{sirignano2016deep} and \cite{horel2019} and based on the average absolute gradient.
 More specifically, we define the sensitivity of a particular variable as the average absolute derivative of the weight $w$ with respect to this variable: